 Wood pallets can be scored on the cheap from home-supply stores or local flea markets.
 Stand pallets upright and secure them together with hinges.
 Angle the two panels so they stand securely, and you’ve got a rustic, easy-to-move divider that doubles as a gallery for small artwork.

-Urban dwellers often need to get creative when it comes to making the most of their space, and a DIY tension-rod partition can offer a budget-friendly, customized fix.
-Hang a curtain on a tension rod to segment a loft space into different zones or turn one bedroom into two without damaging walls or ceilings.
+Urban dwellers often need to get creative when it comes to making the most of their space, and that includes searching through room divider ideas to find something that works in small spaces.
+This DIY tension-rod partition offers a budget-friendly, customized fix.
+Just hang a curtain on a tension rod to segment a loft space into different zones or turn one bedroom into two without damaging walls or ceilings.
 As a bonus, the curtain will add warmth and style to your space, and you'll be able to open and close it whenever you want more or less privacy.
 Available on Etsy; $132.95.

 To screen a utilitarian closet but still maintain easy access, this homeowner crafted a retro-chic macramé curtain from knotted lengths of white rope.
 She hung it with curtain hardware and wrapped the ends with white tape to keep them from fraying over time.

-To add a quick dose of chic style, try this little number on for size.
+To add a quick dose of chic style, try room divider ideas that riff on industrial style.
 The quatrefoil design adds a trendy touch, and the three iron panels offer a sturdy, flexible solution for defining a space or for keeping a less-than-attractive corner out of sight.
 Available at hayneedle.com; $129.98.

 Rope dividers are taken to the next level in this ingenious office space.
 Lengths of jute are strung through holes in wooden anchors and pulled taut to become semiopaque walls.
 The anchors are actually long, narrow boxes; their hollow interiors neatly hide the knotted ends of the rope.

 Need to partition a rental space without drilling holes in the walls or ceilings?
-Consider compression pipes, which are designed to fit tightly between the ceiling and floor without the need for anchor bolts or screws.
+Room divider ideas for renters are hard to come by, but compression pipes are one great option to try.
+They're designed to fit tightly between the ceiling and floor without the need for anchor bolts or screws.
 Here, they provide support for inexpensive shelves made from stained and distressed pine boards, creating a complete storage wall as well as a room divider.

 Related: 10 Top DIY Pipe Fitting Projects